CNCC Advising and Intervention

 - Missing skills: reading, writing, computer, study, comprehension, computation

-- Student Intervention: Depending on the situation, counseling/advising or LC/ALAP staff meets with the student.
+- Student Intervention: Depending on the situation, advising or Gateway Center staff meets with the student.
 Coaches, advisors, tutors, professional counseling, etc. may be included in planning for success with the student.

 Incident Report Form